fpom/hyena/README.md

  * then a JSON file is loaded to provide the content of the instances to be constructed, normally starting from `System`
  * if some field is not given in this JSON file, it is taken from the Python template
  * if the field is not given either in the Python template, this result in an error if the field is primitive, or a warning otherwise
+ * if other fields are provided in the JSON file or in the Python template, they are included in the generated objects and considered as constant fields (and as before, if a field is defined at both places, its value from the JSON file is preferred)

 ### Drawing models